List of Attack on Titan chapters: Garrison Girl

 Garrison Girl: An Attack on Titan Novel was written by American author Rachel Aaron and published by Quirk Books on August 7, 2018.
 It is centered on Rosalie Dumarque, who defies her family to join the military garrison.
+A Japanese translation by Izuki Kogyoku was published in Japan on April 7, 2019 under the title Attack on Titan: Roses on the Wall.